Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 Another excellent resource for IIS downloads is the Microsoft website itself.
 The Microsoft website has a range of IIS downloads and an IIS-specific course for you to incorporate to improve your IIS experience.
 Some of the most helpful downloads are listed below:

-- IIS Database Manager – Allows you to manage local and remote databases through IIS Manager
+- IIS Database Manager – Allows you to manage local and remote databases through IIS Server Manager

 - IIS PowerShell Snap-in – Allows you to automate the administration of website creation and configurations